ghall89/ghall.space/src/content/blog/2025/building-a-mac-app-without-xcode-part-1.md

 One huge benefit I noticed immediately was a significant reduction in bundle size.
 The Xcode build of AutoDock clocks in at 2 MB, which is by no means huge, but dwarfs the new build which clocks in at just 670 KB.
 It seems the only difference is an Assets.car file, which I assume holds images and such from the Assets.xcassets file, which in this case would just be redundant icon image files, and the app’s accent color, which I can define elsewhere.

 *In the [next part](/blog/2025/building-a-mac-app-without-xcode-part-2), I tackle code signing and notarization.*

+[^1]: I have since discovered the slowness was user error, due to a setting in BBEdit that delayed completion suggestions for longer than I was used to.